 - If they back you, then it’ll be easier for the rest of your stakeholders in the business to come on board.

 - Technology – understanding the technical solution or product that can solve the customer problem.

 - Keeping an eye on technical innovations, new technologies available in the market that can solve customer problems.

-It is where these three disciplines overlap that innovative products and services are born.
+Where these three disciplines overlap, innovative products & services are born.
 It’s also why people who come from either of these individual disciplines do well moving into product management.

 Product Management encompasses